 The information is well presented and remarkably comprehensive, and includes numerous graphs and tables, which collect and summarize much important work.
 The sections on cast iron and cast steel include useful bibliographies.
 Unfortunately, the non-ferrous alloys have not been accorded the same thorough consideration and treatment.
-In the foreword to this section it is stated that in accordance with the A.S.T.M. recommendation to reduce the number of alloys of similar composition and properties, the data given are confined to what are conidered the more standard casting alloys and "that essential data for certain properties are holding for some alloys."
-Whilst agreeing with the principle of elimination of duplication of sparse.
-This ection contains no micrographs, diagrams, graphs, or bibliography, and it is to be hoped that in future editions this section may be brought to the same high standard as the others.
+In the foreword to this section it is stated that in accordance with the A.S.T.M. recommendation to reduce the number of alloys of similar composition and properties, the data given are confined to what are considered the more standard casting alloys and "that essential data for certain properties are lacking for some alloys."
+Whilst agreeing with the principle of elimination of duplication of similar alloys, it is regretted that in these circumstances the information given should be so sparse.
+This section contains no micrographs, diagrams, graphs, or bibliography, and it is to be hoped that in future editions this section may be brought to the same high standard as the others.

-A full index is provided and the book is well printed and bound, and the price is reasonable. -J. E. NEWSON.
+A full index is provided and the book is well printed and bound, and the price is reasonable. --J. E. NEWSON.
 Review of Oxidation and Scaling of Heated Solid Metals.
 (Department of Scientific and Industrial Research.)
 8vo.
 Pp. vii + 104, with 5 illustrations.
 1935.
 London: H.M.
 Stationery Office.
 (2s.
 6d. net.)